Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Implementation details

-At test time, we sample the variational neighbor labels directly from the prior distribution (eq.
-5) and utilize the labels for updating the source-trained model.
+At test time, we sample the variational neighbor labels directly from the prior distribution (eq. \ref{pr}) and utilize the labels for updating the source-trained model.
 The source model is generalized to target data in an online manner with 20 target samples per batch, which is a small number.
 We update all parameters of the model with the learning rate of 1e-4 in an online manner using Adam optimizer.
-We choose the hyperparameters for model adjustment based on the validation set as mentioned in \cite{gulrajani2020search} and \cite{iwasawa2021test}. {There are no additional hyperparameters involved in our method.} We train and evaluate all our models on one NVIDIA Tesla 1080Ti GPU and utilize the PyTorch framework.
+We choose the hyperparameters for model adjustment based on the training-domain validation set as mentioned in \cite{gulrajani2020search} and \cite{iwasawa2021test}. {There are no additional hyperparameters involved in our method.} Our method is orthogonal to other deployment techniques, e.g., methods like data augmentation for test-time generalization \cite{zhang2021memo}.
+We utilize data augmentation methods at test-time for our results.
+We train and evaluate all our models on one NVIDIA Tesla 1080Ti GPU and utilize the PyTorch framework.
 We run all the experiments using 5 different random seeds and report the results.
 We will release the code.